AlCalzone/ioBroker.tradfri/README.md

 [![Build Status](https://travis-ci.org/AlCalzone/iobroker.tradfri.svg?branch=master)](https://travis-ci.org/AlCalzone/iobroker.tradfri)

 ## Installation on Raspberry PI
-Other platforms not tested and might not be supported at all.
+Installation tested on Linux and MacOS with NodeJS >= 6.
+NodeJS 4 support is in the works.

 Requires a Trådfri gateway in your home network.

 0. Make sure you have git installed.
 If not: `sudo apt-get git-core`
 1. Install this adapter via the ioBroker GUI -> This will result in an error